Influenza J11.1

 This section has been translated automatically.

-The influenza virus is an RNA virus of the orthomyxovirus family.
-Based on the two antigens nucleoprotein (NP) and matrix antigen (M) located inside the virus, the virus is divided into the 3 types A, B and C. The types A and B are morphologically similar.
+The influenza virus is an RNA virus from the orthomyxovirus family.
+The virus is divided into 3 types, A, B and C, based on the two antigens located inside the virus, nucleoprotein (NP) and matrix antigen (M).
+Types A and B are morphologically similar.

-The neuraminidase (N) has the shape of a fungus and causes the release of the viruses from the infected cells and also their spread in the respiratory tract.
+Neuramidase (N) has the form of a fungus and causes the release of the viruses from the infected cells and also their spread in the respiratory tract.

 Example: Influenza A/ California/7/2009(H1N1)